Visual-Analytics-2024/VA-Project/README.md

 #### Camping sites aggregated over a month

-The value in each entry = $/frac{Total time spent by cars at that site in that month}{Total cars who stayed at that site on that month}$
+The value in each entry = $\frac{Total time spent by cars at that site in that month}{Total cars who stayed at that site on that month}$
 The color of each entry represent Total cars who stayed at that gate on that month.

 * Note: Total cars recorded at a site is different from total cars that stayed at the site.